 The company was started in 1995 by Richard Fenton and Neil Holloway, who had a vision to build a company that could provide a broad range of civil and structural engineering services from highly motivated and talented design professionals working within a progressive and creative environment.
 Fenton Holloway is now part owned by our employees, in the form of an Employee Owned Trust.

 We aim to provide the highest quality service to clients by applying appropriate and economic engineering solutions for the most demanding of commissions through imaginative design, critical review and rigorous analysis.

 Quite simply, it’s structural engineering design in all its forms.

-Our expertise covers all civil and structural engineering aspects of buildings, marine and civil structures, bridges, restoration and special structures such as tensile membranes, cable nets, deployable buildings and quite a lot more besides.
+Our expertise covers all civil and structural engineering aspects of buildings, marine and civil structures, bridges, restoration and special structures such as tensile membranes, cable nets, deployable buildings, and quite a lot more besides.

-We have long been at the forefront in using of powerful analytical, 3D modelling and CAD software to assist us in substantiating, illustrating and communicating our concepts and designs.
+We have long been at the forefront in using powerful analytical, 3D modelling and CAD software to assist us in substantiating, illustrating and communicating our concepts and designs.
 We design the structures, not the computer.

 Neil Holloway / Director